open-learning-exchange/planet/README.md

 We encourage you to contribute to Planet!
 Please check out the [Contributing to Planet](CONTRIBUTING.md) guide for guidelines about how to proceed.
 Join us!

+Everyone interacting in Planet and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Planet code of conduct](CODE_OF_CONDUCT.md).

 ## License

 Planet is released under the [AGPL-3.0](LICENSE)